Clubs and Organizations

 DECA enhances the preparation for college and careers by providing co-curricular programs that integrate into classroom instruction, applying learning in the context of business, connecting to business and the community, and promoting competition.
 Our student members leverage their DECA experience to become academically prepared, community oriented, professionally responsible and experienced leaders.
 For more information, visit coastal.collegiatelink.net/organization/DECA/ or hdeca.org/.

-The Financial Management Association (FMA), formerly known as the Finance Club, provides a networking and practical-education environment for finance students, however any student is welcome to join to learn about the financial industry.
+The Financial Management Association (FMA), formerly known as the Finance Club, provides a networking and practical-education environment for finance students, however, any student is welcome to join to learn about the financial industry.
 Club leaders invite professional speakers from the business community, plan seminars on the career-planning process, provide small practical application pertaining to investing and travel to various organizations around the United States.
 Club leaders also offer new members academic direction within the Wall College of Business.
 The club is also affiliated with the Financial Management Association (FMA), which is an international, professional organization of financial executives, analysts, professors and students who live and work around the world.
 FMA is currently the largest finance organization devoted to bridging the gap between finance theory and practice.
 For more information, contact faculty adviser Ellison Smith at firstname.lastname@example.org.

 Future Business Leaders of America-Phi Beta Lambda (FBLA-PBL) is the premier organization for students preparing for careers in business and the largest student business organization in the world with a quarter of a million members.
 FBLA prepares students for real-world professional experiences.
-Members gain the competitive edge for college and career success.
+Members gain a competitive edge for college and career success.
 Some benefits to membership include enhanced career preparation, scholarships, challenging competitions, trophies and cash awards, travel opportunities, friendship and fun, networking, electronic career portfolio and access to exclusive publications.